Deposit Addresses

 Always set refundAddress to an address the user controls on the origin chain.
 This address receives refunds if the transfer cannot be completed.

-For general refund timing and behavior, see Refunds.
+This refund behavior is specific to /swap/counterfactual.
+For general refund timing and behavior applicable on all other APIs, see Refunds.

 Try it in the API playground: /swap/counterfactual